LearnWithLlew/TestingLegacyCodeCourse.cpp/Resources/day_of_checklist.md

 * Setup VM
     * Resolution of screen for Remote Desktop is correct - 1900 x 1080
     * Launch VM
+    * Remote access
       * Launch AnyDesk
+      * Or start CLion's Projector and get the machine's IP address for invite
     * All repos are pulled
 * Share any mindmaps with the team
-* Open Zoom call and AnyDesk 15 minutes early
+* Open Zoom call and AnyDesk/Projector 15 minutes early
-    * Check that both of as are co-hosts in Zoom
+    * Check that all trainers are co-hosts in Zoom

 ## During